alexsayal/Higgs_Boson_Identification/Project/HELP_GUI.md

             A box shows for input of the desired number of features to retain.
             Press RUN to perform this reduction.

+    If you want to run Feature Reduction with another method, please repeat the Feature Selection procedure by clicking RUN on the FS panel.

 10) CLASSIFICATION Panel
     Seven classification methods are available:
         BAYESIAN Classifier